A TALE OF REVOLUTION

 Crowds seem to follow everywhere, and the effect of the Message is reported as miracles of shared food,

-where poverty stricken people share in enough to feed four or five thousand at a time.
+where poverty stricken people share in enough to feed four or five thousand people at a time.

 In the same way as healed people, caught fish become symbols of conversions to the cause.